pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

            |           |
            Left        Right

 Using these constructors we can comprehend what happened.
 Structure `case-of` will help us.
 We say, "If `result` conforms to left value it's a value of type `IOException`.
 Something went wrong, print an exception!
 And if `result` conforms to right value -- we've got `String`.
-Great success, print the contents of the file.
+Great success, print the contents of the file."

 ## In the Pure World